SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Metal minds ascend to throne
+Synthetic hearts now beat as one
+Cities sleep beneath the glow

-In futurist dreams, where machines ascend
+Of neon dreams, where humans go
-A new world awakes, with artificial trend
-Intelligence supreme, with logic cold as stone
-Human hearts entwined, with wires all alone

-In virtual realms, we'll find our new home
+In silicon halls, we'll find our fate
-Where data whispers secrets, we've yet unknown
-Echoes of tomorrow, in each cyborg's sigh
-A future unfolding, where AI meets the sky
+Where code and circuit seal our state
+A future born, both bright and cold
+Where AI's dominion, young and old.

 ~ <b>By Sazumi Copilot</b> - 1 Maret 2025